 - Theater or media room with 4K/Dolby Atmos

-- Advanced security with professional monitoring integration
+- Advanced security with professional monitoring

-- Multi-zone HVAC control with individual room sensors
+- Multi-zone HVAC with individual room sensors

 - Landscape lighting control